 Students work closely with a senior thesis adviser during every stage of the process, while also receiving the support of the entire History & Literature community of students and instructors.
 At the end of the junior year, students submit tentative plans for the senior thesis that are used to assign tutors for the senior year.
 Working under the guidance of their tutor, in late September, seniors submit senior thesis proposals to the Tutorial Board for feedback and approval.
 In mid-November, seniors submit a draft chapter that is read by classmates and other tutors in peer writing workshops.
 Check the calendar on the HL99 Canvas page for the specific deadlines.

 The completed thesis is due on March 1; in cases when March 1 falls on a weekend, the thesis will be due either the preceding Friday or following Monday.

 The thesis due date is firm.
 There are no exceptions without a dean’s permission.
-Students submitting theses after the 4:00 p.m. deadline will receive credit for HL99, but the thesis will not be sent out to readers for evaluation, and therefore the student will not be eligible for concentration honors.
+Students submitting theses after the deadline will receive credit for HL99, but the thesis will not be sent out to readers for evaluation, and therefore the student will not be eligible for concentration honors.

 History & Literature students are encouraged to think creatively as they research and write their senior theses.
 Occasionally, students may wish to include primary source material they have produced themselves, such as an oral history, photography, or a documentary film.
 Students wishing to include such primary source material should discuss the possibility with their tutors, include a description of the primary source material and the conditions of its production in the senior thesis proposal, and, somewhere within the thesis, include a justification for its inclusion.
 Genres conventionally grouped under the rubric of “creative” writing—novels, plays, poetry—do not meet the requirements for the senior thesis in History & Literature unless the student is pursuing a Joint Concentration in a field that provides artistic training.